Frequently asked questions relating to TSB transfer of equity

-Information to consider in in addition to the above TSB transfer of equity information :
+Information to consider in conjunction with the above TSB transfer of equity Questions and Answers :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the TSB conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your lawyer will check with TSB This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back